Car accidents happen to plenty of people and are usually sorted in an orderly manner between the involved parties with little or no police presence.

 Small scrapes when catching the bumper of the car in front as you move off at the lights or at a roundabout, may seem a somewhat small thing and you may not think too much of it

 But failure to exchange details or report the incident to the police you could face repercussions further down the line.

 If you fail to report the incident or exchange details at the scene, it could look like you’ve failed to stop.
 This brings up its own set of issues.

 According to the police “failure to stop”, and “failure to report an accident” are two enforceable offences Both of these offences can incur points, a fine, or in the worst-case scenario, a prison sentence.

 Car parks and petrol stations

-After this is always wise to report the incident to the police as you’ve not be able to physically exchange details.
+After this is always wise to report the incident to the police as you’ve not been able to physically exchange details.

 In addition to the above, always remember when alerting the police, to use 111 if it’s not regarded as an emergency.
 If you suffer more than a scrape and need a replacement car.
 Ring our credit Hire team as a quote and we will repair your car and get you back on the road while you wait.